-The first meeting will take place July 9, 2016 at the ISMB Conference in Orlando, Florida.
-The meeting will feature four keynote talks, seven contributed talks, a community discussion, and a poster session.
-Please see the meeting page for more information.
+- 2016 SysMod meeting.
+The first meeting took place July 9, 2016 at the ISMB conference in Orlando, Florida.
+The meeting featured three keynote talks, seven contributed talks, a community discussion, and a poster session.

-SysMod jointly organises with the NetBio COSI a special COSI session on July 10th.
-The session will comprises presentations of the COSI, 4 talks by renowned speakers and discussions to build synergies.
+- On July 10th 2016, SysMod jointly organised a special COSI session with the NetBio COSI.
+The session comprised short presentations of the COSI, 4 talks by renowned speakers and discussions on how to build synergies.

 - Laurence Calzone, Curie Institute, Paris, France

-- Andreas Dräger, University of California, San Diego, La Jolla, USA; Center for Bioinformatics Tuebingen (ZBIT), Tübingen, Germany
+- Andreas Dräger, University of Tübingen; Center for Bioinformatics Tübingen (ZBIT), Tübingen, Germany

-- Jonathan Karr, Icahn School of Medicine at Mount Sinai, New York, USA
+- Jonathan Karr, Icahn School of Medicine at Mount Sinai, New York, NY, USA

 - Nicolas Le Novère, The Babraham Institute, Cambridge, UK